 On one end, stress in the workspace has been linked to health problems for employees ranging from metabolic syndrome to cardiovascular disease and mortality.
 In return, this stress leads to low morale and low productivity for the organization.
-With these four steps, you can improve your work environment and avoid the harm a negative work culture could have on all those involved.
+With these four steps, you can improve your workplace environment and create a positive work culture for all those involved.

 Step One: Promote Team-Building and Respect

 A well oiled machine needs to be able to rely on all the gears and gadgets that make it work.
 Establish the expectation of respect from the get go and continue to enforce it repetitively.
 Those who work together need to be able to depend on one another and know each other in a more personal light.
 Organize outside of work get-togethers where employees can become comfortable with each other one-on-one.
 Run a charity event company-wide.
 Connect people of common interests.
 Send out an employee newsletter with fun-facts included about every employee.
 There are so many simple ways to bring employees together and make the atmosphere at work so much more enjoyable.